arin1405/nd00333_AZMLND_C2/README.md

 ### Note:
 1. All codes are available inside "starter_files" folder.
 2. I had to complete the project in multiple attempts due to lab connectivity issues, VM access issues and slowness.
-Hence, user id for the classroom lab visible will be different in some of the screenshots.
+Hence, user id for the project lab visible will be different in some of the screenshots.

 ## Key Steps